-- 16.3 The stewards may impose any one of the penalties below on any driver involved in an Incident : - a) A drive-through penalty.
+- 16.3 The stewards may impose any one of the penalties below on any driver involved in an Incident: - a) A drive-through penalty.
 The driver must enter the pit lane and re-join the race without stopping. - b) A ten second time penalty.
-The driver must enter the pit lane, stop at his pit for at least ten seconds and then re-join the race. - c) A time penalty. - d) A drop of any number of grid positions at the driver's next Event. - e) A reprimand. - f) Exclusion from the results. - g) Suspension from the driver's next Event.
+The driver must enter the pit lane, stop at his pit for at least ten seconds and then re-join the race.

-However, should either of the penalties under a) and b) above be imposed during the last five laps, or after the end of a race, Article 16.4b) below will not apply and 20 seconds will be added to the elapsed race time of the driver concerned in the case of a) above and 30 seconds in the case of b).
+If either of the two penalties above are imposed during the last five laps, or after the end of a race, Article 16.4b) below will not apply and 20 seconds will be added to the elapsed race time of the driver concerned in the case of a) above and 30 seconds in the case of b).